“The universe isn’t mysterious – there are just things about it that we don’t (yet) understand.” – Jim Al-Khalili

 But there’s still so much that we don’t understand — we know very little about the nature of the dark energy that is ripping the universe apart, and we have no answers to fundamental questions like why there is more matter than antimatter, why the properties of the universe are so finely tuned to allow for stars, planets and life to exist, whether there are multiple universes or whether there was anything before the big bang.

 These are all questions that Al-Khalili addresses in his new book The World According to Physics.
-Join us on Tuesday March 17 and hear him, in conversation with fellow physicist and science communicator Helen Czerski, discuss how physics both humbles and empowers us.
+He joined us in January 2021, in conversation with fellow physicist and science communicator Helen Czerski, to discuss how physics both humbles and empowers us.